Morton Plant Hospital began seemingly by accident — an automobile accident.

 Several years later, his son’s misfortune prompted Plant to strike this deal with the town: if the residents raised the $20,000 necessary to build a hospital, he would establish a $100,000 endowment for it.
 Clearwater’s citizens met the goal in a mere two months, and the Morton F. Plant Endowed Hospital opened on January 1, 1916.
 With 20 beds, five bassinets and one operating room, the two-story facility was the first hospital built in northern Pinellas County.

 Almost a century later, Morton Plant Hospital is a nationally recognized 687-bed facility providing highly technical and specialized care to more than 50,000 patients annually.
-Working in more than 50 specialty areas, Morton Plant Hospital’s board-certified physicians, Magnet-designated nurses and other skilled staff help take research, diagnostics and patient-centered care in bold new directions.
+Working in more than 50 specialty areas, Morton Plant Hospital’s board-certified physicians, highly trained nurses and other skilled staff help take research, diagnostics and patient-centered care in bold new directions.